You are here

 Welcome!
 Thank you for your interest in Lonesome Pine Hospital Family Medicine Residency Program.

 The Lonesome Pine Hospital Family Medicine Residency Program is dedicated to educating compassionate and competent Family Medicine Physicians who are prepared to improve the health and wellbeing of individuals and communities.
 Our physicians will focus on service to rural and underserved communities and be fully prepared to provide high quality care in all settings.

 Our Program is located in a rural community in Beautiful Southwest Virginia, within a very short distance of Tennessee.
 This area is actually part of what is known here as The Tri-Cities, a region comprising the cities of Kingsport, Johnson City, Bristol and the surrounding smaller towns and communities in Northeast Tennessee and Southwest Virginia.
 Our Family Medicine Residency Clinic is located in Norton, VA.
 Our Sponsoring Institution is Lonesome Pine Hospital in Big Stone Gap, VA.
-Some of the rotations completed there include In-patient medicine, pediatrics and Emergency Medicine.

 There are recreational activities available for most anyone regardless of your interests including hiking, fishing, boating, golf, festivals and outdoor drama productions.
 A short distance away you have a choice of restaurants, shopping and endless other activities.
 We find our strengths also make our Family Medicine Residency Program unique: